PoonLab/courses/Cuernavaca/slides/Cuernavaca.md

-# Why we need to learn code
+# &iquest;Por qu&eacute; necesitamos aprender a codificar?

+* Secuenciaci&oacute;n de nueva generaci&oacute;n (SPG) datos son masivos
-* NGS data are massive and difficult to analyze with conventional software (e.g., Excel)
+* difficult to analyze with conventional software (e.g., Excel)
 * Bioinformatic tools for NGS analysis are extremely valuable
 * The majority of tools are designed for human genomics; metagenomics
 * Virus populations are too diverse - we need to make our own tools

-# What does it mean to code?
+# &iquest;Qu&eacute; significa codificar?

 * You can't make a button for everything
 * Command-line interface offers unlimited versatility